Milestones of the NSCAD Drawing Lab,

 Charlie Young (artist & educator) joins the team to manage completion of second phase of the language study.

-How do I know what I see until I hear what I say? submitted for publication to Visual Arts Research Journal
+How do I know what I see until I hear what I say? first draft complete in preparation for submission to Visual Arts Research

 March 27.
 The effects of language and schema on drawing performance.
 NU360 Discover Research, Nipissing University.
 NSCAD Lab collaborator, Amanda Burk delivers progress report where NU faculty share their research through an interdisciplinary lens.